autotraderuk/at-ng-analytics/README.md

 Setup
 ------------

-The library accepts configuration in the form of JSON objects, which should registered using the `AnalyticsConfigService`.
+The library accepts configuration in the form of JSON objects, which should be registered using the `AnalyticsConfigService`.

 ```js
 AnalyticsConfigService.registerCustomDimensions(require('./my-custom-dimensions.json'));